Flone-dnb/nameless-engine/docs/Manual.md

 [Info] (Re)generated metadata for 0 file(s) in 0.005000 seconds.
 [Info] Metadata of 1 file(s) up-to-date.
 ```

+If you get a compilation error like `Cannot open include file: '....generated.h': No such file or directory` this might either mean that the reflection generator was not run (see solution from the above) or that your CMake target does not have reflection generator enabled.
+Open your `CMakeLists.txt` file and make sure it has `add_refureku` command if there is no such command then reflection generator is not enabled and you might want to look at `CMakeLists.txt` of other targets to see how they use this command (not all CMake targets use reflection generator, generally only library targets use it).

+If you added the reflection code but your project fails to compile at the linking stage make sure your `.cpp` file includes `*filename*.generated_impl.h` as its last include file.

 In some rare cases you need to manually delete generated reflection files.
 For example if you made a typo and wrote `RPROPERTY(Serializable)` (while the correct macro/property is `RPROPERTY(Serialize)`), started compiling your project, the reflection generator run but there is a compilation error related to the reflection code.
 In this case even if you rename your macro/property to be correct you still might not be able to compile your project, if this is the case, go to the directory with generated code at `src/*yourtarget*/.generated` find a generated file named after your header file and delete 2 files `*yourfile*.generated.h` and `*yourfile*.generated_impl.h` (where *yourfile* is the file in which you had a mistake) then try to compile your project, it should succeed.